 What are the types and basics of vaccination in children?

 Prevention of many diseases through vaccination and proper management of common illnesses that inevitably afflict children are essential for proper health care.

-Vaccination for various diseases
+a) Vaccination for various diseases

 Vaccines protect against serious diseases caused by pathogens by building antibodies in the system.
 Therefore, immunization is very important to maintain a child’s health properly.
 Many vaccines need to be administered to a child right from toddlerhood throughout the growing years.